Artesia High School (California)

 Artesia High School is a public high school in Lakewood, California, with a student population of around 1,500.
 It is one of the five high schools in the ABC Unified School District.

 History

 Construction of Artesia High was completed in 1954, making it the oldest active high school in the ABC Unified School District since the 1979 closure of Excelsior High School, then known as the Excelsior Union High School District.
-While there is a city of Artesia, California, this high school, which originally was in it, since the realigning of city boundaries, is now located about 1/2 mile south of the southern border of that city.
+While originally in Artesia, California, since the realigning of city boundaries, it is now located about 1/2 mile south of the southern border of Artesia, in Lakewood.

 The opening ceremony of the school was highlighted with a speech by then-Vice President Richard Nixon.
 In his speech he expressed his hope that Artesia High School would serve as an example of educational integration, in light of the Brown v.
 Board of Education ruling passed only a few months before.
 The school mascot is the Pioneer.